Apps to upload photos without losing quality to Facebook

 Upload photos without losing quality on your professional page

-PNG-24 is a lossless image format (image quality will be maintained) to difference from JPEG.
-On the other hand, with photos, even with (lossless) compression, the file size will be larger than with a JPEG (and therefore possibly longer to upload to the Internet).
+PNG-24 is a lossless image format (image quality is maintained), unlike JPEG.
+However, even with lossless compression, PNG-24 photos will have a larger file size than JPEG (and therefore, possibly take longer to load online).

-Surprisingly, On the professional page, Facebook keeps this PNG format (and therefore the image quality) after downloading if the original file size It is not too high, a priori, if is less than 1 MB:
+Surprisingly, on the professional page, Facebook maintains this PNG format (and therefore the image quality) after download if the original file size is not too high, a priori, if it is less than 1 MB :

 For information, we came to this conclusion because this is what we noticed: the following table shows the most revealing examples.